jspahrsummers/enemy-of-the-state/Enemy of the State.md

 ^ For example, a variable caches a single value.
 You can store into the variable (the cache), invalidate it by resetting the variable to something else, and so forth.

 ^ Makes sense.
-What's the big deal?
+What’s the big deal?

 ---